DomePC/zadaci-replit/README.md

-# zadaci-replit
+# Welcome to Python Replit

-This is a repository for replit.
+>This is a repository for replit.
 This is auto-synced.